caltechlibrary/shell-extras/_episodes/08-environment-variables.md

 so by changing their values
 you can change how the shell and other programs behave.

+On an HPC cluster, software is usually installed in modules.
+For example if you want to use pip to install a python package, type

+`
+module load python3/3.8.5
+`

+You can add this to a .bashrc file to run automatically.

 Let's start by running the command `set` and looking at some of the variables in a typical shell session:

 ~~~